-The Navajo Nation Water Management Branch proposes to develop a brand new water infrastructure system to expand the use of water from Lake Powell to Navajo Chapters throughout the Western Navajo Agency.
+The Navajo Nation Water Management Branch proposes to develop the Western Navajo Pipeline, a brand new water infrastructure system to expand the use of water from Lake Powell to Navajo Chapters throughout the Western Navajo Agency.

 Water is arguably the most important resource in the American Southwest, and this is especially true on the Navajo Nation.
 Like many areas, the communities of the Western Agency rely on limited supplies of groundwater, and water infrastructure is often limited or in need of improvement.
 With close coordination between Navajo Tribal Utility Authority (NTUA), Indian Health Services (IHS), and Navajo Nation Water Management Branch (NNWMB), the Western Navajo Pipeline (WNP) has been planned for development.
 The pipeline will bring fresh surface water from Lake Powell South to the communities of LeChee, Kaibeto, Coppermine, Bodaway/Gap, Cameron, Coalmine Canyon, and Tuba City, providing a stable, reliable, long-term water source.
 This project allows for Navajo communities to access the water they have the right to.
 The development and improvements to water infrastructure systems will improve access and expand the use of Lake Powell’s water throughout the Western Navajo Agency.
 The pipeline will eventually ensure the Navajo Nation has independent access and supply to needed water resources.